Adult male ostrich.

 The male is considerably larger than the female.
-Its back is nearly 5 feet off the ground and it weighs over 300 pounds.
-Its head may be over 7 feet from the ground.
+Its back is nearly 5 feet off the ground and it weighs over 300 lb.
+Its head may be over 7 ft from the ground.
 Male ostriches have black plumage on their bodies, and pure white feathers on their wings and tails.
 The plumage of females is greyish brown.

 Its legs are long and exceedingly strong; its large two-toed feet are well adapted for swift running in open country.
 An ostrich can run 40 mph, and its strides are sometimes 15 feet long.
 It is a curious fact that ostriches have the habit of running not in a straight line but in a great circle.
 For this reason men hunting them on horseback can often get a shot at them by cutting across their way of escape.

 how they live